mbasagoitia/data-structures-and-algorithms-js/data-structures/hash-tables/README.md

 Key-value pairs are stored in a fixed-sized array, which has a numeric index.

 We use a hashing function to convert the string key we provide into a hash code that maps the key to a numeric index within the array.
 Using that index, we store the value.
+To avoid collisions (see below), we can instead of storing a single value at each index, store an array of key-value pairs.

 The same hashing function is reused to retrieve the value given a key.